 Nimblewill is widely used as a pasture content across the Eastern United States.
 This nutritional component is commonly mixed with Kentucky to give the horse’s taste buds a unique flavor as they do not like eating nimblewill at all.

 Like warm-season pasture options, it starts showing its heads in spring and keeps on glowing throughout summer.
-Another reason for it being pasture content is that it does not require high-quality soil to grow, less fertile, compact, and friable soil can also be used.
+Another reason for its being pasture content is that it does not require high-quality soil to grow, less fertile, compact, and friable soil can also be used.

 Though the horse does not like how nimblewill tastes, it is still among the few kinds of grass that are 100% safe for horses.
+Read our guide on the Best weed killer for horse pasture to prevent weeds.

-This low yielding, slow-growing pasture content is the rewarding nutritional option for the horses in winters when most of the pasture options are on break.
+This low-yielding, slow-growing pasture content is the rewarding nutritional option for the horses in winters when most of the pasture options are on break.

 It grows best in humid areas where the temperature remains between 60 F to 90 F. Mostly planted in fall when the temperature is somewhere between 50 to 60 degrees.